Arkoprovo08/Thyroid-Prediction-iNeuron/README.md

+# Website Link

+The app has been deployed using streamlit 'https://ineuron-thyroid-prediction-0fgmogh18mv.streamlit.app/'

 # Thyroid Prediction Web App

 This repository contains the code for a web application that predicts whether a person has a thyroid disorder based on certain input features.
 The web app is built using Streamlit, a popular Python library for building interactive web applications.